hzi-braunschweig/pia-system/DISTRIBUTION_NOTES.md

 This file contains notes about changes that operation teams need to be aware of when updating PIA.

+## 1.43

+- The ionic app is now also served for participants using the web
+- Keycloak now refuses to start when configuration import failes

 ## 1.42

 - Added support for custom themes in Keycloak authentication server